EfrainAD/100_Days_of_Python/README.md

 1. I don't have the list of words they gave so I just assigned one, and didn't make a file with a bunch of words.
 2. I didn't have all the hangan img (The demo game wasn't displaying it correctly, but I probably should set up to display ,image in the array with it matching the lives the user has.)
 3. I wish I didn't try to copy the text and making work the same as the demo.
 But it matchs in function even if it's implemented differently.

+Day 8:

+> I addes support for capatazed letters.
+(Demo didn't.)
+> Personalized messages based what if you were encrypting or decrypting
+> I learned to checked user input and have it handle wrong inputs.
+(Not learned that yet in this program.)